GLOBAL MARKETS-Stocks, euro slip on euro zone debt skepticsm

 Crude oil prices fell after the weak euro zone data highlighted the possibility of a regional recession.

-Gold fell on a stronger dollar at it tracked riskier assets.
-Trading volume was on track to be one of the weakest sessions of the year.

-U.S. gold futures for December delivery GCZ1 settled down $9.70 at $1,778.40 an ounce.
+Spot gold prices XAU= fell $12.00 to $1,776.40 an ounce.
 (To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog click on blogs.reuters.com/hedgehub) (Reporting by Wanfeng Zhou, Edward Krudy, Karen Brettell and Robert Gibbons in New York; Brian Gorman and Marius Zaharia in London; Harro Ten Wolde in Frankfurt; Writing by Herbert Lash; Editing by Leslie Adler)

 * IES Holdings announces the appointment of Todd Cleveland to the board of directors